The Sun Prairie Property Maintenance Code sets minimum standards for:

 Grass & Weeds

 You are required to control your grass height and destroy noxious weeds.
-Our ordinances require that grasses and weeds not be taller than 8" in height.
+Our ordinances require that grasses and weeds do not exceed 8" in height.
 The logical reason to cut weeds is to prevent their spread by not allowing them to go to seed.

 Discharging your grass clippings into the street while mowing your lawn is a violation.